Okay. Deep breath. I hope I can explain this well.

-Okay.
-Deep breath.
-I hope I can do this well.
-I am writing about some of my little obsessions.
-Watching my son, I have catalogued his quirks and oddities.
-In video, photographs, and pages of text I have captures his essence.
-Suddenly, I had an astounding revelation.
-I too have pages of quirks and oddities to catalogue and disclose.
-Here I go!
+Observing my son, I have cataloged his quirks and oddities.
+In videos, photographs, and pages of text, I captured his essence.
+Suddenly, an astounding revelation occurred.
+I too, have pages of quirks and oddities to catalog and disclose.

-So I googled.
+So, I googled.
 And here it is.
 This chart is me.
 Perhaps, for accuracy’s sake, I might not fit a sentence of two, but here I am.
 Bless you, bless you, Rudy Simone.

 “stims to sooth self when sad or agitated: rocking face rubbing, humming, finger flicking, leg bouncing, finger or foot bouncing”

-“Similarly physical when happy.
-Hand flapping, clapping, singing, jumping, running dancing, bouncing around”
+“Similarly, physical when happy.
+Hand flapping, clapping, singing, jumping, running dancing, bouncing around.”

 OMG.
-Nothing I have ever read before was so accurate.
+Nothing I was so accurate.

 Nowadays, I still burst into song and make odd sounds when I am happy.
 As I think about it, I don’t see others or even imagine others behaving this way.
 As a child, I continuously made odd sounds.
 I asked myself “why” for the first time today.
 I savor the feel of the pressure and vibration in my mouth.
-It is deeply pleasing and soothing.
+It is profoundly pleasing and soothing.

 What happened at that meeting?
-I literally had no idea.
+I had no idea.
 I’ve scratched my head over this for years.
 Today, I know what happened.
 The overpowering emotions got to me.
 I liked the patient; I identified with her.
-I knew she was off kilter but this therapist was not acknowledging her strengths, and I’d had quite enough of that in my life, thank you.
-I was torn between outrage and duty, my emotions rebelled with movement.
+I knew she was off-kilter but this therapist was not acknowledging her strengths, and I’d had quite enough of that in my life, thank you.
+Torn between outrage and duty, my emotions rebelled with movement.
 The social brakes that keep me from singing loudly at JC Penney failed, and I had a little meltdown.